An Overview of New Earth Surface Imaging Capabilities at the Bureau of Economic Geology

 Saylam, K., Hupp, J. R., Averett, A. R., Gutelius, W. F., and Gelhar, W. B., 2018, Airborne lidar bathymetry: assessing quality assurance and quality control methods with Leica Chiroptera examples: International Journal of Remote Sensing, v.
 39, no. 8, p.
 2518-2542, http://doi.org/10.1080/01431161.2018.1430916.

 In early January 2016, Bureau airborne-imaging researchers conducted a field mission to survey the lower basin of the Colorado River, bordering the states of Arizona and California.
 The project was sponsored by the Bureau of Reclamation to understand and map the overall geomorphology of the river basin, including the water-bottom surface.
-The survey area consisted of 120 mi of the river, with varying terrain altitude, water clarity, depth, and flow conditions.
-Read the full article online or download the article in PDF format here.
+The survey area consisted of 120 miles of the river, with varying terrain altitude, water clarity, depth, and flow conditions.
+Download the article in PDF format here.

 To read the full article, click here.